brian8759/TweetVis/README.md

 The markers will be clustered at the first time.
 Then user can click it and zoom into the detail part.
 If user click the marker, the info window will show the detail part of the tweet.

-Bugs:
-1: If I put "saving bandwidth" methods into stream.on('connect'), there will be [Error: socket hang up] code: 'ECONNRESET'.
-If I put it into stream.on('tweet'), no errors!

 So far, user can dynamically stream real time Tweets based on keyword and geo location.

 Everytime when user create a new keyword or a new geo location, a new collection will be created in the MongoDB.